pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_storage-and-playback.md

 #### Delete specific message from history[​](#delete-specific-message-from-history)

-To delete a specific message, pass the message’s publish timetoken in End and timetoken-1 in Start.
-Example: publish timetoken 15526611838554310 → Start 15526611838554309, End 15526611838554310.
+Delete a specific message using its publish timetoken T: set Start = T - 1 and End = T (e.g., Start 15526611838554309, End 15526611838554310).

 #### Actor.h[​](#actorh-5)

 ```
 1

 ```

 #### Actor.cpp[​](#actorcpp-5)

 ```
 1

 ```

 #### Delete messages with result struct[​](#delete-messages-with-result-struct)

 #### Actor.h[​](#actorh-6)

 ```
 1

 ```

 #### Actor.cpp[​](#actorcpp-6)

 ```
 1

 ```

 #### Delete messages with lambda[​](#delete-messages-with-lambda)

 #### Actor.h[​](#actorh-7)

 ```
 1

 ```

 #### Actor.cpp[​](#actorcpp-7)

 ```
 1

 ```

 ## Message counts[​](#message-counts)

-Requires Message Persistence.
-Returns the number of messages on one or more channels since a given timetoken (messages in history with timetoken >= provided value).
+Requires Message Persistence enabled.

-Unlimited retention note: for keys with unlimited retention, only messages from the last 30 days are considered.
+Returns the number of messages published on one or more channels since a given timetoken (inclusive).
+For keys with unlimited retention, considers only messages from the last 30 days.

 ### Method(s)[​](#methods-2)